VirgilSecurity/virgil-sdk-php/docs/guides/virgil-card/creating-card.md

   ```

 The Virgil Key will be saved into default device storage.
-Developers can also change the Virgil Key's storage directory as needed during Virgil SDK initialization.
+Developers can also change the Virgil Key storage directory as needed during Virgil SDK initialization.

 **Warning**: Virgil doesn't keep a copy of your Virgil Key.
 If you lose a Virgil Key, there is no way to recover it.